 THE CREPE MYRTLE TREE

 The growth at maturity for crepe myrtle trees will differ by region and how well the plant was nursed and nurtured.
-Ideally, crepe myrtles are a tree that readily sprouts forth large clusters of flowers from branch to branch.
+Ideally, crepe myrtles are trees that readily sprout forth large clusters of flowers from branch to branch.
 During summer, these trees keep the sense of spring in full bloom with a blossoming array of bold and fresh colors.

 They are highly prized for their sensual look alongside homes and fences.
-The low maintenance of the crepe myrtle, matched with its exotic textures and colors, make it a living statue of beauty.
-The combination of the tree's height, fall colors, flowering clusters, and intriguing peeled bark, makes it an ornament in any home garden or formal landscape.
+The low maintenance of the crepe myrtle, matched with its exotic textures and colors, makes it a living statue of beauty.
+The combination of the tree’s height, fall colors, flowering clusters, and intriguing peeled bark makes it an ornament in any home garden or formal landscape.

 Growth Per Year

-The tree's counterpart; its shrub, takes more time to mature.
+The tree’s counterpart, its shrub, take more time to mature.
 Once the bush has established its roots, growth is then accelerated rapidly.
 Nevertheless, these shrubs do not grow past 6ft.

-Since nutrient deposits can cause tremendous damage to crepe myrtle roots, it is usually not necessary to amend the soil when planting.
+Since nutrient deposits can cause tremendous damage to crepe myrtle roots, it is usually unnecessary to amend the soil when planting.
 If done, however, small amounts are suggested.

 The beautiful crepe myrtle has been hybridized to suit a wide variety of climates and temperatures.
 It is best raised in warmer climates with prevailing humidity.
 The awe-induced flowers from the myrtle – blooms in summer temperatures only.
 Because these trees are widely prized, growers have altered their suitability to many other zones.

 These hybridized crepe myrtle plants have not been known as subpar in any aspect.
 They have genetically gained the flexibility to thrive in the ranges of all hardiness zones, from 1 to 11.